Haley, Five Organ Recipient

 More than half of all people on the transplant waiting list are from a racial or ethnic minority group.
 Some diseases that cause end-stage organ failure are more common in these groups of people.

-For example, African Americans, Asians, Native Hawaiians and Pacific Islanders, and Hispanics/Latinos are three times more likely than whites to suffer from end-stage renal (kidney) disease, often as the result of high blood pressure.
+For example, Black, Asian, Native Hawaiian and Pacific Islander, and Hispanic/Latino adults are three times more likely than white people to suffer from end-stage renal (kidney) disease, often as the result of high blood pressure.

-Native Americans are four times more likely than whites to suffer from diabetes.
+Native American adults are four times more likely than white adults to suffer from diabetes.
 An organ transplant is sometimes the best — or only — option for saving a life.